Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 }
 ```

-The controller in [AuthController.cs](./CallGraphBFF/Controllers/AuthController.cs) processes the request and initiates a token request against Azure AD via the `Challenge()` method:
+The controller in [AuthController.cs](./CallGraphBFF/Controllers/AuthController.cs) processes the request and initiates a token request against Microsoft Entra ID via the `Challenge()` method:

 ```csharp
 [HttpGet("login")]